tigoe/DataloggingExamples/WiFiDatalogger/readme.md

 In addition to the sensor data, the client also sends  the Arduino's MAC address as a client ID.
 The id allows the server to filter out requests from clients that it doesn't already know.
 Any server on a public address always gets random requests, so it's a good idea to filter out the ones you don't want.
 The Arduino's WiFi MAC address does the job  for this.

+## Where Are You Logging the Data?
+The Arduino client is set up to log the data by default to a Google Apps Script, as explained [here](google-sheets-datalogger/).
+If you want to change it to send to a node.js script like the one shown [here](node-datalogging-server), then change the `server` and `route` variables to match the address of your server and the API route for posting.
+If you're running the node server via HTTP rather than via HTTPS, then change the `WiFiSSLClient` declaration to `WiFiClient` and change the `port` variable to the port number on which your node script is listening.

 ### Minimum Parameters To Log
 When you're setting up a microcontroller to be a sensor datalogging client, there are a few things to consider:
 * What is the sensor data you're gathering?